-Notification of change of ownership of a vehicle from an estate of death
+Notification of vehicle ownership change from an estate

 Spouse

-The surviving spouse may request that a vehicle be registered in his or her own name if he or she is authorized to sit on an undivided estate.
-In confirmation of this, the permit or a special declaration by the district commissioner on the residence permit shall be presented to the Icelandic Transport Authority.
+• The surviving spouse can request to have a vehicle registered in his name if he has permission to sit in an undivided estate.
+To confirm this, the permit or a special declaration from the District Commissioner´s Office shall be presented to the Icelandic Transport Authority.

-A vehicle may be registered to a spouse even if official charges are due and the vehicle's odometer has not been read when appropriate.
+• A vehicle may be registered to a spouse even if official charges, for example road tax, are due and the vehicle's odometer has not been read when applicable.

 Heirs

-The heirs of a deceased owner may request to have a vehicle registered in their name if they have a license to divide up the estate of the deceased.
-In confirmation of this, the heirs shall submit to the Icelandic Transport Authority a declaration from the sheriff as to the identity of the heirs and that they have the right to dispose of the assets of the estate.
+• The heirs of a deceased owner may request to have a vehicle registered in their name if they have a permission to divide up the estate of the deceased.
+In order to confirm this, the heirs must submit to the Icelandic Transport Authority a declaration from the District Commissioner´s Office about who the heirs are and that they have the right to dispose of the estate's assets.

-If the heirs request that a vehicle be registered to one of several heirs, a notification of the change of ownership shall be presented, together with a declaration by the district commissioner.
-A notice shall be signed by all the heirs unless they have authorized a signatory on their behalf (the notice is often included at the end of the district commissioner's patent license).
+• If the heirs request that a vehicle be registered to one of several heirs, a notification of the change of ownership shall be presented, together with a declaration from the District Commissioner´s Office.
+The notification shall be signed by all the heirs unless they have authorized a signatory on their behalf (the notice is often included at the end of the District Commissioner's patent license).

-A vehicle may not be registered to an heir unless public charges are paid and a vehicle meter is read if appropriate.
+• A vehicle may not be registered to an heir unless official charges are paid and the odometer is read when applicable.

 Cost

-The registration of the transfer of ownership by the deceased to his spouse or heirs need not be paid if the documents are submitted in accordance with the above.
+• The registration of the transfer of ownership from the deceased to his spouse or heirs is free of charge if the documents are submitted in accordance with the above.

-If the vehicle is not to be registered to all its heirs, registration of the change of ownership shall be facilitated.
+• If the vehicle is not registered to all its heirs, a fee shall be paid for the registration of the change of ownership.

-If a vehicle is registered directly to a party other than the spouse or heir, a notification of ownership must be produced and registration of the change of ownership facilitated.
+• If a vehicle is registered directly to a party other than the spouse or heir, a notification of ownership must be presented and a fee shall be paid for the registration of the change of ownership.